- The problem with some DNA diet studies

 DNA diet commentary ignores the Black community

-Another glaring issue ignored by Scientific American is the racial makeup of the DNA diet study they use to write off the efficacy of DNA diets now and forever.
+Another glaring issue ignored by Scientific American is the racial makeup of the DNA diet study they use to dismiss the efficacy of DNA diets.
 African Americans makeup 13% of the general population, yet the group studied by Stanford and cited by Scientific American was only 3% Black.

 3 genes, and 3% Black participation.